Romantic conclusions

 Jennifer Crusie writes often about how to make romances work, but it’s all scattered in her articles and her blog and her mailing list archives.

-rachel brown Says:
+4. rachel brown on #

 didn’t Jennifer weiner write “good in bed?” i HATED that.
 I think you would too.